plovinicius/kin-icon-picker/readme.txt

 == Screenshots ==

-1. Settings, upload the .zip file with the font icons downloaded from Icomoon site
+1. Settings, upload the .zip file with the font icons downloaded from Icomoon site.
+2. If uploaded with success, you will see a list below the upload btn, with the font files.
-2. Create a new field
+3. Create a new field.
-3. Select an icon from the list
+4. Select an icon from the list.

 == Changelog ==